Where to Stay In Chefchaouen

 Here are the best places to stay in Chefchaouen, including riads and hotels:

-Chefchaouen's posh and magnificent Riad is situated in the city's center.
-Spa facilities include an indoor pool and a Jacuzzi hot tub in addition to the rooftop terrace, which offers stunning views. overlooking the Rif Mountains as well as Rabat's ancient medina Suites of the hotel Ryad Lina are furnished in a Moroccan style with a modern twist.
-Top-of-the-line mattresses and bathrooms are included in every room.
+Chefchaouen’s posh and magnificent Riad is situated in the city’s center.
+The spa has an indoor pool, Jacuzzi, and rooftop patio with great views.
+Thus, overlooking the Rif Mountains as well as Rabat’s ancient medina Suites of the hotel Ryad Lina are furnished in a Moroccan style with a modern twist.
+Also, top-of-the-line mattresses and bathrooms are included in every room.
 Amine and Ouafae, who live outside of Chaouen, lend a worldly perspective to this quaint and tranquil hamlet.

 The property features a private heated swimming pool, a rooftop terrace, traditional Moroccan cuisine, a lounge, laundry service, and Wi-Fi internet.